Skip to content

 Mixed terminology for the same conceptConsistent naming across on-page and off-page assets

-No proof or trust layerCase evidence plus standards/methodology support nearby
+No proof or trust layerCase evidence plus standards or methodology support nearby

 Proof and corroboration

 Results dashboards, case studies, editorial standards, and methodology pages do not just support conversion.
-They reinforce credibility when the platform is deciding whether your page belongs in the trusted answer set.
+They reinforce credibility when the platform is deciding whether the domain belongs in the trusted answer set.